matt-allan/container/README.md

 The container is really simple; It's basically an array of identifier => callable mappings, and the callable is invoked to get the resulting object.

+New to dependency injection and containers?
+I wrote a [blog post](http://mattallan.org/2016/dependency-injection-containers/) explaining dependency injection and how this container works.

 This package is compliant with PSR-1, PSR-2 and PSR-4.

 ## Install